rahi-lab/YeaZ-GUI/readme.md

 ## Runnig the GUI

 1. Open a terminal and activate the environment using `conda activate YeaZ`.
-2. Navigate to the directory where you installed YeaZ using `cd path/to/yeaz` (the easiest way is to search for yeaz folder in your files)
+3. Navigate to the directory where you installed YeaZ using `cd <installation_directory>/yeaz`.
+To find the installation directory, type `pip show -f yeaz | findstr /C:"Location:"` in command line for windows systems or `pip show -f yeaz | grep -E '^Location:'` for linux/macOS.
-3. Run the program with the command `yeaz`.
+4. Run the program with the command `yeaz`.
+5. The first time you run yeaz, it asks you if you want to install PyQt6.
+Answer `y` and wait until it finishes and run the application.

 ## Troubleshooting / FAQ